prsbrc/Miscellaneous/README.md

 CLCEAP is an example how to calculate a checkdigit with mod10

 CRYPT, CRYPTIFSCL and CRYPTIFSC1: encrypt or decrypt streamfiles via openssh and tdes

+AUFAN2RG, AUFAN2DF shows how to make a autorefreshing subfileprogram with DTAQ